 - √ The cooling load of the area to be conditioned must be calculated and a system of the proper capacity selected.
 It is recommended that the area to be conditioned be completely insulated and vapor sealed. - √ Check the electrical supply and verify the power supply is adequate for unit operation.
 Consideration should be given to availability of electric power, service access, noise, and shade.
-If there is any question concerning the power supply, contact the local power company. - √ All units are securely packed at the time of shipment and upon arrival should be carefully inspected for damage prior to installing the equipment at the job site.
+If there is any question concerning the power supply, contact the local power company. - All units are securely packed at the time of shipment and upon arrival should be carefully inspected for damage prior to installing the equipment at the job site.
 Verify coil fins are straight.
-If necessary, comb fins to remove flattened or bent fins.
 Claims for damage (apparent or concealed) should be filed immediately with the carrier. - √ Survey the job site to determine the best location for mounting the outdoor unit.
-Choose an appropriate location that minimizes the length of the supply and return air ducts. - √ The indoor unit (air handler, furnace, etc) should be installed before routing the refrigerant tubing.
-Refer to the indoor unit's instruction manual for installation details. - $\sqrt{}$ Please consult your dealer for maintenance information and availability of maintenance contracts.
+Choose an appropriate location that minimizes the length of the supply and return air ducts. - √ Please consult your dealer for maintenance information and availability of maintenance contracts.
 Please read all instructions before installing the unit.